 The TA application is available from your potential advisor (please request via email) and should be submitted with other application materials.
 Unless your advisor is certain of an available RA position a TA application should be completed.
 Any student interested in an assistantship should complete a TA application.
 Students should indicate any sport activities that they feel qualified to teach and also indicate any specific background, certification, coaching or playing experiences.
 Students interested in assisting as a discussion leader or lab instructor should indicate which classes they feel particularly qualified to teach.
 The TA application should be viewed as a job application, and therefore experiences should be clearly defined.

-International students are considered for a teaching assistantship if they present outstanding IELTS or TOEFL scores.
+International students are considered for a teaching assistantship if they present outstanding TOEFL scores (100 or higher).
 Documentation of previous teaching experience in English is also helpful.
 In addition, an English test prepared by the Maryland English Institute (MEI) is required upon arrival, as is evidence of the ability to be employed (e.g., visa, etc.).

 Current graduate students who are unfunded may also submit a TA application if they are interested in employment.
 For those not currently on a teaching assistantship, a new application must be submitted each semester.

 The basis for awarding teaching assistantships is the overall ranking of the admitted student and their teaching qualifications.
 TA decisions are made as quickly as possible, but notifications may come as late as April or May for fall employment.
 Most assistantships are awarded by April 15, although it is not unusual for one or two openings to occur in the summer after the budget has been finalized.
 Newly admitted students can inquire about their TA application status by contacting the Graduate Coordinator, Polly Sebastian-Schurer.
 This is particularly important if an offer from another school has been made.